ankitaabad/zipup-docs/docs/intro.md

 In addition to backend applications, you can also host multiple static websites.

 All services (Postgres, Valkey, and Victorialogs) are securely accessible over a VPN connection.
-This enables many posibilities and helpe you to cover advanced use cases.
+This enables many posibilities and helps you to cover advanced use cases.

 You also get automatic ssl certs from Let's encrypt for your applications.